FDM vs. SLA vs. SLS: Battle of the 3D technologies

 EOS Formiga P110

 Last but not least, the technology mostly used at Sculpteo: Selective Laser Sintering.
 The concept is quite simple, but the execution is usually reserved to professional companies and online 3D printing services as ours, since SLS printers are usually large (as large as a double door American fridge) and costly.
 To summarize the idea behind it, a powder from a container is swept upon the build stage by a recoater, a laser then selectively scans the thin layer of powder, sintering together powder particles in the shape of the cross-section of the first layer of the design, as we can see in the image above.
 The build platform is then lowered one layer depth and the recoater applies a new coat of powder.
 Just like the first layer, the second cross-section of the 3D design is scanned and sintered while being adjoined to the first layer making a solid part.
-The process is iterated until the object is completed.
+The process is iterated until the object is completed and the 3D part is built layer by layer.
 The tray containing the completed object is then removed, and the objects are de-powered.
-No further process is needed, apart if you want to apply any additional finishes (paint, polish, dye, smoothing beautifier…).
+No further process is needed after the printing process, unless you want to apply any additional surface finishes (paint, polish, dye, smoothing beautifier…).

 Compared to stereolithography and FDM, SLS does not require support structures since the powder acts as a self-supporting material.
 This allows intricate and complex geometries to be constructed, there is an almost complete design freedom.
 However, the cost of a machine is pretty steep, which is why it is mainly used for industrial applications.
 Sculpteo, however, has made it available for everyone!